openstack/nova/doc/source/admin/architecture.rst

 The displayed image attributes are:

 ``ID``
-  Automatically generated UUID of the image
+  Automatically generated UUID of the image.

 ``Name``
-  Free form, human-readable name for image
+  Free form, human-readable name for image.

 ``Status``
   The status of the image.
 Images marked ``ACTIVE`` are available for use.